giraffeacademy/panda-parse/README.md

 ---

-### ⚠️ Operator Precedence
+### Operator Precedence

-Panda Parse parses expressions _in the order you define them_ — so if `$ADD` comes before `$MULTIPLY`, it will match that first.
+Panda Parse parses expressions in the order you define them — so if `$ADD` comes before `$MULTIPLY`, it will match that first.
 It doesn’t handle operator precedence unless you design it to.

 To handle real operator precedence (like `*` before `+`), you’ll need to:

 - Create multiple expression layers (e.g. `$TERM`, `$FACTOR`)
 - Parse based on priority

-## That’s a more advanced topic and not covered in this documentation.
+That’s a more advanced topic and not covered in this documentation.

+---

-### ✅ Summary
+### Summary

 You now have a working expression parser that supports: